openlattice/openlattice-help-site-old/_guides/linking.md

 %}

 > **Note:** If some of your chosen entity sets are not appearing in the list, it means the property does not exist in that entity set.

+### How does Loom match related records across the linked datasets?

+Loom uses a **probabilistic matching algorithm** that involves phoenetic matching, jaro-winkler, and fuzzy matching to merge similar records together using the properties you specified above.

+To help with performance, we define the confidence level by clustering similar records together and tuning the diameter of the cluster.
+A smaller diameter, means smaller clusters, and higher confidence matching.

 ## Define the linked entity type to create